emmo-repo/EMMOntoPy/docs/tools-instructions.md

 `equivalentTo` is currently not supported.

 ## ontokit

+`ontokit` is a tool for setting up workflows for testing and documenting ontologies from the command line.

-ontokit is currently under heavy development and might be subject to change on short notice.
+`ontokit` is currently under heavy development and might be subject to change on short notice.

 It is included in master so that useful functionalities might be used, but please keep in mind that changes that are not completely backwards compatible may occur.